nualagr/readnreviewed/README.md

 ![alt text](documentation/readme-images/blue-orange-book-logo.png "Read n' Reviewed logo.")

--	To keep the design clean, and professional the navigation bar will be #FFFFFF, white, matching the background of the body each page.
+-	To keep the design clean, and professional the navigation bar is #FFFFFF, white, matching the background of the body each page.
--	The background colour of site will be #FFFFFF, white, to keep the website’s image clean and to provide easy contrast.
+-	The background colour of site is also #FFFFFF, white, to keep the website’s image clean and to provide easy contrast.
--	#CCCCCC, light gray, will be used to indicate changes in content areas or for horizontal dividers between sections.
+-	#CCCCCC, light gray, has been used to indicate changes in content areas and for horizontal dividers between sections.
--	When a user scrolls over navigation links a grey line will appear below the link being hovered over.
-The line will change to blue when the link is active.
+-	When a user scrolls or hovers over the links on the navigation bar the background changes to a light grey in order to provide the user with visual feedback.
--	The footer will be light gray, #CCCCCC, with eerie black, #222222, text.
-To provide visual feedback to the user the social media and other links in the footer will turn blue when hovered over.
+-	Light gray, #CCCCCC, has been used for the Footer, with eerie black, #222222, text.
+To provide visual feedback to the user the social media and other links in the footer turn from blue to eerie black when hovered over.
--	Deep Saffron, #F69222, will be used as an accent colour throughout the site, from the logo to horizontal lines between sections, to call-to-action buttons.
+-	Deep Saffron, #F69222, has been used as an accent colour throughout the site, from the logo to call-to-action buttons and the star rating stars.
--	Ochre, #BF7218, will be used for the books star ratings.
--	Text colour throughout the site will be Eerie Black (#222222) which a strong contrast to the other colours in the site.
+-	Text colour throughout the site is Eerie Black (#222222) in colour, which provides a strong contrast to the other colours in the site.
 The use of this colour ensures that the text should be legible and meet accessibility standards regardless of the background colour of the element in question.

 #### Icons